fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/04_constructors.md

 The argument names are identical to member variable names - this is valid and works as expected.
 This is idiomatic way to initialize member variables.
 Also, by allowing the same names for function arguments you are no longer bothered with creating argument names.

 Note: the "same name" feature works only for member initializer list.
-It does not work inside the ctor body - in the body argument names would take - lines such as `x = x;` would emit a warning about assignint argument to itself.
+It does not work inside the ctor body - in the body argument names would take over - lines such as `x = x;` would emit a warning about assigning argument to itself.

 **Member initializer list is the only way to setup const members and parent classes.**